2021 IBSC Annual Conference

 - The person submitting the proposal must connect directly to the proposal by either serving as presenter of the workshop or working for/representing the person named as the workshop presenter.

-- Only proposals submitted through IBSC's Workshop Proposal Submission website will be considered.
-Incomplete session proposals cannot be considered for presentation.
+- Only proposals submitted through IBSC's website will be considered.
+Incomplete workshop proposals cannot be considered for presentation.

 - A co-presenter must agree to all terms and conditions for participation.